Modern and Medieval Languages

 Interviews are an important part of the selection process.
 We are looking for the most academically promising candidates (those able and willing to think for themselves, and well motivated towards our course), whatever the languages they propose to study, and there is no quota for any language.
 We are not looking for people who are simply 'good at being interviewed'.

 At least one modern foreign language at A-level (or equivalent) is essential and this will be one of the two languages you apply to study.
 You do not necessarily need an A-level in your second study language.
 French is the only language that may not be taken from a standard lower than A-level in the MML tripos: in other words, if you want one of the languages you study to be French then you must be taking French at A-level or equivalent.

 Magdalene College does not routinely ask applicants for Modern Languages to take the Advanced Extension Awards.
-Conditional offers are typically of A*AA at A-Level or 41-42 in the IB, though each offer is individually determined and occasional variations will occur.
+Conditional offers are typically of A*AA at A-level or 41-42 in the IB overall, with 7,7,6 at Higher Level, though each offer is individually determined and occasional variations will occur.
 We do not normally require the A* to be in a modern foreign language.

 Interviews, Written Work and Assessment

-The assessment will last for one hour and consist of two sections: a discursive response in a foreign language (40 minutes) and a discursive response in English (20 minutes).
+The assessment will last for one hour and consists of two sections: a discursive response in a foreign language (40 minutes) and a discursive response in English (20 minutes).
 More details about the format of the assessment, including some sample questions, can be found here.
-Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.
+Please note that your performance in the written assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application